 * Tax laws are subject to change and depend on individual circumstances.
 Tax law may differ in a jurisdiction other than the UK.

-Options trading is the buying and selling of options – financial contracts that offer you the right, but not the obligation, to buy or sell an underlying asset when its price moves beyond a certain price with a set time period.
+Options trading is the buying and selling of options.
+Options are financial contracts that offer you the right, but not the obligation, to buy or sell an underlying asset when its price moves beyond a certain price within a set time period.

 Yes.
 If you buy an option you can make a profit if the asset’s price moves beyond the strike price (above for a call, below for a put) by more than the premium you initially paid before the expiration date.
 Your maximum risk is the premium you pay to open.